gjedeer/all-in-one-event-calendar/readme.txt

 The [All-in-One Event Calendar](https://time.ly/) from [Timely](https://time.ly/) is a beautiful way to list your events in WordPress and easily share them with the rest of the world.
-Our calendar system combines clean visual design with a powerful set of features to create the most advanced calendar system available for WordPress.
+Our events calendar is easy to manage.
+Combines clean visual design with a powerful set of features to create the most advanced website calendar system available for WordPress.

 = Get Add-ons =